ErikOnd/workout_tracker_fe/README.md

 # Workout Tracker

 This is a workout tracker app that allows users to create an account and track their workouts.
-Users can also create an account directly via Google or Apple.
+Users can also create an account directly via Google.

 ## Design